11 Generative Engine Optimization Agencies Helping Cybersecurity Companies Win AI Search Visibility

 Source – Concurate

-You see, we don’t treat GEO or AEO as separate services.
+We do not treat GEO or AEO as separate services.
 For us, this is a natural evolution of how search works.
-We believe SEO is the foundation, and we build on top of it with buyer-intent content, strong internal linking, content depth, and clear positioning.
+We believe SEO is the foundation, and we build on top of it with buyer-intent content, strong internal linking, content depth, clear positioning, and third-party trust signals.

-This is why a big part of our approach is creating bottom-of-funnel and consideration-stage content.
-This includes list-based content like best tool lists, comparison pages against competitors, use-case driven pages, and targeting multiple variations of the same core query based on audience, industry, and features.
+This is why a big part of our approach is creating decision and consideration-stage content.
+This includes list-based content like best tool lists, comparison pages against competitors, use-case-driven pages, and targeting multiple variations of the same core query based on audience, industry, and features.

 How does that look like?